The Mass-Concentration Relation and the Stellar-to-Halo Mass Ratio in the CFHT Stripe 82 Survey: Lensing Signal

 \section{Lensing Signal}

-We measure the \textit{m-c} relation with stacked lensing signal.
-Stacking many halos reduces the fluctuations due to noise caused by uncorrelated structures along the line-of-sight, shape measurement noise, substructures, and the shape variations of individual halos.
-Thus, the measurement can determine the average mass profile.
+We measure the \textit{m-c} relation using the stacked lensing signal.
+Stacking many halos reduces the fluctuations due to noise caused by uncorrelated structures along the line of sight, shape measurement noise, substructures, and the shape variations of individual halos.
+Thus, the measurement can more accurately determine the average mass profile.
 Furthermore, it allows for the lensing measurement of lower mass halos, where individual detection is impossible due to their smaller shears relative to clusters.
-Individual massive cluster observations and those based on stacked analysis of many halos are thus complementary, drastically increasing the available baseline in mass.
+Individual massive cluster observations and those based on stacked analysis of many halos are thus complementary, drastically increasing the available sensitivity in mass.

-Except the dark matter halos, the models for the lensing signals include the following components:

-(1) Gavazzi et al. (2007) found that a central baryonic component is required to fit both the strong and weak lensing profiles of early-type galaxies in the SLACS survey.
-This component can be simply modeled as a point mass (e.g., Leauthaud et al. 2012).

-(2) In order to measure the lensing signals, locating the centers of dark matter halos is very important because miscentering can add significant systematic uncertainties.
-In general, halo centers are typically assumed to be traced by a central galaxy.
-However, it has been argued that these assumptions may not be entirely true and that central galaxies could be ``sloshing'' around in the dark matter halo potential well (e.g. van den Bosch et al. 2005; Gao \& White 2006; Johnston et al. 2007; Hikage et al. 2013).
-As in Johnston et al. (2007), Leauthaud et al. (2010), George et al. (2012) and Li et al. (2014), centroid errors will lead to a smoothing of the lensing signal on small scales and to an underestimate of halo masses.
-The distribution of miscentering can be described by a 2D Gaussian distribution:

-where $R_{\rm off}$ is the distance between the halo center and central galaxy position, $\sigma_{\rm off}$ is the effective scale length.
-This model is from mock catalogs by Johnston et al. (2007), which is consistent with the measurement from 2D lensing shear maps of $25$ massive clusters by Oguri et al. (2010).
+To interpret the average lensing signal around each sample, we fit a model including four separate components: